huyanh995/websim/README.md

 combo_criteria = "your_criteria" # e.g: fitness/prod_corr
 ```

 * The number of submitted alphas before being a consultant.
-For better use in the future, you should hide all of theme:
+For better use in the future, you should hide all of them:
 ```python
 num_alphathon = 12
 ```